-Too much time between taking two birth control can also cause spotting.
-You may also experience irregular bleeding if you have skipped periods by skipping the placebo week in your birth control pack, or taking extended cycle birth control pills like Seasonique.
+Forgetting to take a birth control pill can also cause spotting, and you may also experience irregular bleeding if you have skipped periods by skipping the placebo week in your birth control pack, or are an taking extended cycle birth control pill like Seasonique.

 Options for Stopping Spotting

 - Switch methods: If you’re on the pill, you can try a different brand with a higher dose of estrogen.

 - Take estrogen: If you’re on progestin-only birth control, taking low-dose estrogen pills for a few days can help.
 Talk to a healthcare provider for guidance.

 Spotting while on birth control is usually nothing to worry about, but in some cases it can be a sign of a medical condition.
 Here are three things, aside from birth control that can lead to spotting:

 - Infection: If spotting occurs with other symptoms, like abdominal pain or with changes in vaginal discharge, you should check with your doctor.

 - Pregnancy: If you’re using the implant or hormonal IUD it is unlikely that you are pregnant.
 If you’re on the pill and missed one, or use the shot and were late for the next shot, you should take a pregnancy test.
 Pregnancy sometimes causes spotting.

 - Stress: Stress can cause an increase in cortisol, a hormone that interferes with the release of estrogen and progesterone, which can disrupt the menstrual cycle and lead to spotting.